ryjen/prep-cli/README.md

 TODO
 ====
 - [ ] ability to distinguish build types for a project (debug/release)
-- [ ] store md5 hash of configs in meta to detect project changes
+- [ ] store hash of configs in meta to detect project changes
 - [ ] website/api for plugins and docs
 - [x] move default plugins to dynamically loaded shared library to save memory
-- [ ] more security on plugins (enforce digital signature?, chroot to prep repository?)
+- [ ] more security on plugins (enforce digital signature?, chroot to prep repository? linux namespaces?)
-- [ ] a way to install new plugins and/or plugin management
+- [ ] a way to install new plugins and plugin management
 - [x] parse archive versions from filename
-- [x] store config subset of package.json in meta for dependencies for single use commands
+- [x] store subset of package.json for dependencies in meta for single use commands
 - [x] a way to rebuild a dependency or all dependencies
-- [ ] dependencies will be better as a tree rather than a list
+- [ ] improve dependencies using just a list after config parsing
 - [ ] consider sqlite storage
 - [ ] complete test suite
-- [x] convert plugins to compiled language
+- [ ] convert plugins to use libraries instead of shell commands
-- [x] repository cleanup (builds, old versions, etc)
+- [x] prep repository cleanup (builds, old versions, etc)
 - [ ] clion/intellij plugin
 - [x] CMake integration
 - [ ] ability for plugins to add commands to prep
-- [ ] plugin sdks for different languages
+- [ ] i18n
-- [ ] package.json in subdirectory support (recursive)
+- [ ] package.json in subdirectory support
 - [ ] a strategy to lose dependency on 'prep run' (`prep install system`?)
 - [ ] make workflow video showing usage with vim
 - [ ] posix complient version? (no pty?)
-- [ ] use linux namespaces?

 Building
 ========